 First of all, whether you’re talking about “remortgaging” or “refinancing” your home, they actually mean the same thing.

-Regardless of the terminology you use, the way it works remains the same.
 Refinancing your home allows you to use the net value or equity of your property to borrow money.
-By the way, the net value or equity refers to the difference between your property’s current value and the remaining balance on your mortgage.
+The equity or net value refers to the difference between your property’s current value and the remaining balance on your mortgage.

-Another important point: you can borrow up to 80% of the value of your property… minus the balance of your current mortgage, of course!
+One important point: you can refinance up to 80% of the value of your property minus the balance of your current mortgage, of course.